 Near Blue Mounds in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-43° 0.332′ N, 89° 49.775′ W. Marker is near Blue Mounds, Wisconsin, in Dane County.
-Marker can be reached from County Highway F, 0.2 miles south of U.S. 151, on the right when traveling south.
-The marker is in a small patch of ground in the middle of a farm field just north of the farm house at the end of Eckel Road.
-While Touch for map.
+43° 1.669′ N, 89° 49.1′ W. Marker is near Blue Mounds, Wisconsin, in Dane County.
+Marker can be reached from County Route F, 0.8 miles north of Cave of the Mounds Road, on the right when traveling north.
+The marker is in Brigham Park.
+Touch for map.
 Marker is in this post office area: Blue Mounds WI 53517, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Blue Mounds Fort (approx. 0.7 miles away); Brigham Park (approx. 1.6 miles away); a different marker also named Brigham Park (approx. 1.6 miles away); Army Cargo Plane Crash (approx. 1.9 miles away); German Valley (approx. 2.7 miles away); Elvers Corner (approx. 4.7 miles away); Old Town (approx. 5.1 miles away); Hauge Log Church - 1852 (approx. 5.3 miles away).
+A different marker also named Brigham Park (a few steps from this marker); Blue Mounds Fort (approx. one mile away); Army Cargo Plane Crash (approx. 1.6 miles away); Site of Blue Mounds Fort (approx. 1.6 miles away); Elvers Corner (approx. 3.1 miles away); German Valley (approx. 3.6 miles away); Old Town (approx. 4.6 miles away); Peculiar Corners (approx. 5˝ miles away).
 Touch for a list and map of all markers in Blue Mounds.

 Credits.
-This page was last revised on October 15, 2020.
-It was originally submitted on October 17, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 1,443 times since then and 65 times this year.
-Photos: 1, 2, 3, 4. submitted on October 17, 2010, by William J. Toman of Green Lake, Wisconsin. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 30, 2023.
+It was originally submitted on June 21, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 1,002 times since then and 82 times this year.
+Last updated on May 30, 2023.
+Photos: 1, 2, 3. submitted on June 21, 2010, by William J. Toman of Green Lake, Wisconsin. • J. Makali Bruton was the editor who published this page.